quinton-ashley/Super_Mario_Sunshine_UHD_Texture_Pack/README.md

 ## Info on the v2.1.1 update patch (October 4th, 2020)

-This update adds M graffiti warp textures by cheatfreak47, a font texture fix by Scall, a new North American title texture by qashto (me) that was upscaled from the SMS title in Super Mario 3D All Stars, and an alternate NA title texture which is an original vector art style rendering made by twitter user [@WhaddupNico](https://twitter.com/WhaddupNico/status/1284291766305329152).
+This update adds M graffiti warp textures by cheatfreak47, a font texture fix by Scall, a new North American title texture by qashto (me) that was upscaled from the SMS title in Super Mario 3D All Stars, and an alternate North American title texture which is an original vector art style rendering made by twitter user [@WhaddupNico](https://twitter.com/WhaddupNico/status/1284291766305329152).

 Download this update patch (67MB) and add it to v2 of the pack! :)